 Shut Up About Your Perfect Kid: A Survival Guide for Ordinary Parents of Special Children

 Author: Gina Gallagher & Patricia Konjoian

-On a “perfection-preoccupied planet,” sisters Gina and Patty dare to speak up about the frustrations, sadness, and stigmas they face as parents of children with disabilities (one with Asperger’s syndrome, the other with bipolar disorder).
-This refreshingly frank book, which will alternately make you want to tear your hair out and laugh your head off, should be required reading for parents of disabled children.
+On a “perfection-preoccupied planet,” sisters Gina and Patty dare to speak up about the frustrations, sadness, and stigmas they face as families of children with disabilities (one with Asperger’s syndrome, the other with bipolar disorder).
+This refreshingly frank book, which will alternately make you want to tear your hair out and laugh your head off, should be required reading for families of disabled children.

 Sign Language for Everyone: A Basic Course in Communication with the Deaf

 People are adaptable.
 This trait is particularly useful when one of the five senses is weakened and another becomes more acute to compensate for the weakness.
 So the deaf, when they hear, hear with their eyes.
 To communicate to the deaf, then, is to translate the speech of the hearing world into the pictures of the seeing world.

 Author: V. Mark Durand Ph.D.